jelupuru/asset-management-system/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug to help us improve.
-Please communicate in English, and post content in other languages to NocoBase Forum https://forum.nocobase.com/.
+Please communicate in English, and post content in other languages to AMS-GHMC Forum https://forum.nocobase.com/.
 title: ''
 labels: ''
 assignees: ''